Zardari, Faryal, Hamza, Durrani’s production orders challenged in SC

 ISLAMABAD: The production orders of PPPP President Asif Ali Zardari, his sister Faryal Talpur, PML-N leader Hamza Shahbaz Sharif and Sindh Assembly Speaker Agha Siraj Durrani were challenged on Tuesday in the Supreme Court, praying that these be declared unlawful.

 He further contended that the speakers had also not considered Section 17© NAB Ordinance 199.
-He also contended that the SC and the High Courts had a number of times laid down in their judgments that a physical remand was meant for recovery and investigate etc and the accused should not be allowed to attend any assembly session or to meet their family members, friends, etc. Hence, he pleaded, the production orders were liable to be set aside.
+He also contended that the Supreme Court and the High Courts had a number of times laid down in their judgments that a physical remand was meant for recovery and investigate etc and the accused should not be allowed to attend any assembly session or to meet their family members, friends etc. Hence, he pleaded, the production orders were liable to be set aside.

 ISLAMABAD: The production orders of PPPP President Asif Ali Zardari, his sister Faryal Talpur, PML-N leader Hamza Shahbaz Sharif and Sindh Assembly Speaker Agha Siraj Durrani were challenged on Tuesday in the Supreme Court, praying that these be declared unlawful.

 He further contended that the speakers had also not considered Section 17© NAB Ordinance 199.
-He also contended that the SC and the High Courts had a number of times laid down in their judgments that a physical remand was meant for recovery and investigate etc and the accused should not be allowed to attend any assembly session or to meet their family members, friends, etc. Hence, he pleaded, the production orders were liable to be set aside.
+He also contended that the Supreme Court and the High Courts had a number of times laid down in their judgments that a physical remand was meant for recovery and investigate etc and the accused should not be allowed to attend any assembly session or to meet their family members, friends etc. Hence, he pleaded, the production orders were liable to be set aside.